pestrela/music/traktor/README.md

 The labor for the repair is most likely why they are keeping quiet.
 It’s just unacceptable.

-## How to replace the DDJ-1000 filter knobs with Silver knobs.
+## How to replace the DDJ-1000 filter knobs with Silver knobs

 Both 1000 and 1000SRT have extremely [dull filter knobs](../pics/silver_knobs/DDJ-1000RB.jpg).
 Which is a pity.\
 For now the best fit is [DAA1309](https://www.pacparts.com/part.cfm?part_no=DAA1309&mfg=Pioneer) from the DDJ-SZ or DJM-900.
 This is an almost perfect fit.